jayjaybillings/thesis/docs/_posts/2017-01-04-workflows-review.markdown

 collection of managed processes, which is common, but in such a way that it is clear that reproducibility, mobility and some degree of generality are required by both the description of the workflow and the management system.
-(The report appears to provides three separate definitions for "workflow" on pages 6, 9 and 10.)
+(The report appears to provide three separate definitions for "workflow" on pages 6, 9 and 10.)

 The brief summary of different workflow models above is a sample of the